poooi/poi/docs/plugin.md

 poi demands that plugin inform main program with information using exporting.

 Panel plugin is essentially a component rendered within main poi.
-Following variables are for panel and backend plugin are:
+Following variables for panel and backend plugin are:
 + `reactClass`: *React Component*, rendered in main poi as a plugin panel.
-+ `reducer`: [*Redux reducer*](http://redux.js.org/docs/basics/Reducers.html), as Redux requires a unique global store, if plugin shall maintain the store, a reducer must be provided and main poi will combine it with
++ `reducer`: [*Redux reducer*](http://redux.js.org/docs/basics/Reducers.html), as Redux requires a unique global store, if plugin shall maintain the store, a reducer must be provided and main poi will combine it with its own reducers.
   + plugin store will be placed at `store.ext.<pluginPackageName>`, e.g. `store.ext['poi-plugin-prophet']`.
 It is recommended to use `extensionSelectorFactory('poi-plugin-prophet')` to retrieve data, as to improve readability.
   + plugin store will be emptied upon being disabled

 New window plugin is exactly a new web page window running on another process.
 Following variables are for new window plugin:

 + `windowURL`: *String*, path for new window plugin's index page.
  + `reactClass` property will be ignored if provided `windowURL`
 + `realClose`: *Boolean*, whether the window is closed on exiting.
-If set to`true`, "closing the plugin" will just hide the window with plugin running at backend; otherwise closing means empty the process memory. default is `false`
+If set to `true`, "closing the plugin" will just hide the window with plugin running at backend; otherwise closing means empty the process memory. default is `false`
 + `multiWindow`: *Boolean*, whether multiple windows are allowed.
 If set to `true`, every time clicking the plugin name will open a new window, and `realClose` will be fixed to `true`, otherwise clicking the plugin name will switch to the existing window.
 + `windowOptions`: *Object*, used in window initialization.
-You are free to use options listed in [Electron BrowserWindow](https://github.com/electron/electron/blob/master/docs/api/browser-window.md#class-browserwindow) except for some are overwritten by poi.
+You are free to use options listed in [Electron BrowserWindow](https://github.com/electron/electron/blob/master/docs/api/browser-window.md#class-browserwindow) except for some that are overwritten by poi.
 Generally you need the following:
  + `x`: *Number*, x coordinate for window
  + `y`: *Number*, y coordinate for window
  + `width`: *Number*, window width